dgroomes/react-playground/use-effect-hook/README.md

   the event listener on every render.
 The trick is to use `useCallback`.
 * [x] DONE (I tried that but then iframes make for a more reduced (and thus easier to learn) example) Can I have both `CursorSpolight` and `CursorSpotlight2` in the code at the same time?
 I want two boxes.
 On mouse enter, I want to enable the spotlight.
+* [x] DONE Remove TypeScript from this project.
+It's not essential to the example.

 ## Reference